 I didn't get that impression about the place.
 I thought it would be irritating living there.
 I thought about living there, but only if I was going to learn more about the ruins.
 Specifically, what was nice about the place?EdinWigan wrote:nightmare.believer wrote:Why Siem Reap?
 Why?EdinWigan wrote:I am currently thinking Siem Reap, thoughts?

 Who is online

-Users browsing this forum: Yahoo [Bot] and 104 guests
+Users browsing this forum: No registered users and 117 guests